Barron Hilton: Aviation career

 Hilton was born the year Charles Lindbergh flew the Spirit of St. Louis across the Atlantic.
-When he was 7 or 8 years old, he would ride his bike to Love Field in Dallas to watch the exotic planes of the day take off and land.
+When he was 7 or 8 years old, he rode his bike to Love Field in Dallas to watch the exotic planes of the day take off and land.
 He promised himself that he would one day learn to fly.
 He took private flying lessons at a field on the north shore of Oahu during his time in the Navy, and got his pilot's license at age 17.

 In addition to his single-engine and multi-engine ratings, Hilton eventually earned glider, lighter than air (balloons) and helicopter ratings as well.
 He maintained a small fleet of aircraft at his Flying M Ranch east of the sierras in northern Nevada that includes sailplanes, tow planes, aerobatic aircraft, hot air balloons and classic, restored biplanes.
-He flew them all until he retired from the cockpit in 2012 at age 84.
+He retired from the cockpit in 2012 at age 84.

-In the '90s, he boldly backed the first attempts to capture one of the last great milestones in aviation—flying non-stop around the world in a balloon—with the Earthwinds Hilton and Global Hilton campaigns.
+In the '90s, he backed the first attempts to capture one of the last great milestones in aviation—flying non-stop around the world in a balloon—with the Earthwinds Hilton and Global Hilton campaigns.
 While falling short of the ultimate goal, Hilton is credited with inspiring the efforts of those who achieved the feat.
 Bertrand Piccard and Brian Jones were the first to make a trans-global flight in 1999; Steve Fossett became the first to complete the flight solo in 2002.

 From 1980 to 2009, he also hosted the Barron Hilton Cup, a unique, worldwide glider competition.
 Pilots who flew the longest triangular flights during each two-year period in six regions of the world earned participation in a weeklong soaring camp at his Flying M Ranch.
 Co-founder Helmut Reichmann, Germany's three-time world soaring champion, devised a handicap system that enabled pilots flying older gliders to compete with elite pilots in high-performance aircraft of the latest design.
 Once at the Flying M, they flew recreationally alongside world champions and celebrities invited to attend by Hilton.
 Beginning in 1996 with its predecessors, the European Aeronautic Defence and Space Co., EADS, had served as a partner in the event.